On contact type hypersurfaces in 4-space: Twisting numbers for Seifert homology spheres

+From Corollary \ref{balancecor}, in the situation of the Proposition we also have at least one of the following: \begin{enumerate} \item[(a)] The fiber $F_n$ admits a Legendrian representative of twist number $-1$, or \item[(b)] Some $F_i$, $1\leq i \leq n-1$, admits a representative of twist number $-1$, or \item[(c)] The collection of all singular fibers $\{F_i\}_{i=1}^n$ admit twist-balanced representatives, with common value $d \geq -a_1\cdots a_{n-1}$. \end{enumerate}

-\begin{proof} The twist-balanced condition means that for appropriate Legendrian representatives of $F_1,\ldots, F_{n-1}$, their twist numbers $k_j$ satisfy $a_1k_1 + u_1 = \cdots = a_{n-1}k_{n-1} + u_{n-1} =: d$.
-Moreover, we can find a pairwise disjoint collection of convex vertical annuli $\A_{j, j+1}$, $j = 1,\ldots, n-2$, so that $\A_{j, j+1}$ connects $F_j$ and $F_{j+1}$, and contains no boundary-parallel dividing curves.
-Writing $V_j$ for the standard neighborhood of $F_j$, the boundary of a regular neighborhood of the union of $V_1,\ldots, V_{n-1}$ with these annuli becomes, after smoothing corners, a convex torus $T_{CR}$ parallel to $\partial V_n$ (but oriented oppositely).
+\begin{proof} For later use, we consider a collection of $j\geq 2$ twist-balanced fibers $\{F_1, \ldots, F_j\}$ (for the Proposition, we will take $j = n-1$).
+The twist-balanced condition means that for appropriate Legendrian representatives of $F_1,\ldots, F_{j}$, their twist numbers $k_i$ satisfy $a_1k_1 + u_1 = \cdots = a_{j}k_{j} + u_{j} =: d$.
+Moreover, we can find a pairwise disjoint collection of convex vertical annuli $\A_{i, i+1}$, $i = 1,\ldots, j-1$, so that $\A_{i, i+1}$ connects neighborhoods of $F_i$ and $F_{i+1}$, and contains no boundary-parallel dividing curves.
+Writing $V_i$ for the standard neighborhood of $F_i$, the boundary of a regular neighborhood of the union of $V_1,\ldots, V_{j}$ with these annuli becomes, after smoothing corners, a convex torus $T_{CR}$.
 Here ``CR'' stands for ``cut-and-round,'' which is a standard term for this procedure.

-The slope of the dividing curves on $T_{CR}$ can be calculated with the help of the ``edge-rounding lemma'' of Honda \cite[Lemma 3.11]{Honda:classification1}: writing $s_j$ as in \eqref{slopeform} for the slope of $-\partial_j(S\times S^1)$, the slope of $T_{CR}$ is given by
+The slope of the dividing curves on $T_{CR}$ can be calculated with the help of the ``edge-rounding lemma'' of Honda \cite[Lemma 3.11]{Honda:classification1}: writing $s_i$ as in \eqref{slopeform} for the slope of $-\partial_j(S\times S^1)$, the slope of $T_{CR}$ is given by

-where the last term arises since each rounding of a corner contributes a slope of $-\frac{1}{4d}$ and there are $4(n-2)$ corners to round (for more on this procedure and the calculation of the resulting slope, we refer to \cite[Lemma 4.5]{GS:classification} or \cite[Lemma 7]{EH:nonexistence}).
+where the last term arises since each rounding of a corner contributes a slope of $-\frac{1}{4d}$ and there are $4(j-1)$ corners to round (for more on this procedure and the calculation of the resulting slope, we refer to \cite[Lemma 4.5]{GS:classification} or \cite[Lemma 7]{EH:nonexistence}).
 We calculate:

-where we have used that $a_jv_j - b_ju_j = 1$.
-Since $n\geq 3$, and the $a_j$ are relatively prime and at least 2, it is easy to see that in the last line the term in parentheses is strictly negative.
-Since each $k_j \leq -1$, $d = a_j k_j + u_j$ is also negative and we infer
+where we have used that $a_iv_i - b_iu_i = 1$.
+Since $j\geq 2$, and the $a_i$ are relatively prime and at least 2, it is easy to see that in the last line the term in parentheses is strictly negative.
+Since each $k_i \leq -1$, $d = a_i k_i + u_i$ is also negative and we infer